-Comment 15.
-We recommend dimensions for stone rip-rap protection at flared end sections be added to the applicable detail.
+15. We recommend dimensions for stone rip-rap protection at flared end sections be added to the applicable detail.

-Response: Dimensions of the rip-rap has been added to the Flared End Section with Stone Protection detail.
-Comment 16.
-The information provided on the Outlet Structure Chart for the Outlet Control Structure with Weir (OCS) detail on Sheet C9.03 does not match the information in HydroCAD for Inf-1 and Inf-2.
+Dimensions of the rip-rap has been added to the Flared End Section with Stone Protection detail.

+The applicable information has been added to the detail.
+We consider this item closed.

+16. The information provided on the Outlet Structure Chart for the Outlet Control Structure with Weir (OCS) detail on Sheet C9.03 does not match the information in HydroCAD for Inf-1 and Inf-2.
 The detail should be updated to match the design.

-Response: The Outlet Control Structure with Weir detail is no longer required and has been removed from the detail sheet.
+The Outlet Control Structure with Weir detail is no longer required and has been removed from the detail sheet.